 Grants for Corresponding Associates are awarded to scientists holding research or teaching posts for a period of at most six months to help them keep abreast of developments in particle physics and related fields.
 During their stay at CERN, Corresponding Associates are expected to be on leave of absence and receive normal salary payments from their home institute.
 CERN supplements these with a subsistence allowance to cover the additional costs of living in the Geneva area.

 The Fellowship Programmes are addressed to graduates from universities or higher technical institutes in a wide range of applied sciences, computing and engineering with limited or no work experience.
-Senior Fellowships are awarded to doctorate (PhD or equivalent) graduates whereas Junior Fellowships are intended for recent BSc or MSc graduates.
+Senior Fellowships are awarded to doctorate (PhD or equivalent) graduates whereas Junior Fellowships are intended for recent Bachelor or Master graduates.

 The Technician Training Experience programme is aimed at technicians who are looking to get a first, great professional experience to further their career, or before they embark on advanced study programmes.

-This programme will reopen for applications in December
+This programme is currently closed for applications and will re-open in December.

-For nationals of : European Union + Norway, Iceland and Liechtenstein.
+For nationals of the European Union and Norway, Iceland and Liechtenstein.

 The FTEC (Formacion en las TEcnologias del CERN) Trainee Programme has been established through a bilateral agreement between CERN and CIEMAT (Centro de Investigaciones Energéticas, Medioambientales y Tecnológicas) in Spain.